-During term time the designated safeguarding lead (or a deputy) will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
-Whilst generally we would hope that the DSL was available in person on occasion phone or skype etc may be appropriate.
+During term time the designated safeguarding lead (or a deputy) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+Whilst generally we would hope that the DSL was available in person on occasion phone calls etc may be appropriate.

-We will arrange adequate and appropriate DSL cover for any out of hours/out of term activities.
+We will arrange adequate and appropriate DSL cover for any out of hours activities e.g. after school club.